MeanFeat/Conch/README.md

 Other Notes:

-IF, IFN, LOOP, REDO, JUMP can use EQL, GRTR, LSSR comparisons.
+IF, IFN, LOOP, REDO, JUMP can use EQL, GTR, LSR comparisons.

 NOOP is for timing/sync in advanced use.